Bakushō Mondai

 The duo currently host many variety and quiz shows, as well as commenting on the occasional radio broadcast.
+Since 2006, the comedy duo has performed an annual manzai act at the end of each year, where they discuss recent events and news from the past year.
+This performance, called Bakushō Mondai Two Shot (爆笑問題のツーショット), is broadcast on the Wowow channel.

 Awards

 In 2006, Bakushō Mondai won an "Art Encouragement" award from the Minister of Education, Culture, Sports, Science and Technology recognizing them as facets of modern Japanese culture.
 They have also won various other awards in the past, including the Golden Arrow award for entertainment in 1997.